COSC3020/divide-and-conquer-sum-howardthegr8one-1/README.md

 Describe your reasoning and the conclusion you've come to.
 Your reasoning is the most important part.
 Add your answer to this markdown file.

+# My recurrence relation

+$T(n) = 3 + 3*(log_3(n/3))$

+The 3 comes from the constant operations of initializing the sum and subsize variables as well as the conditional statements, 2 variables plus at least one conditional statement regardless of input size comes to 3.
+The $3*(log_3(n/3))$ comes from our three recursive calls with $n/3$ of the given array passed into each call.

+Ignoring constant factors and lower order terms our big theta runtime comes to $\Theta(log_3(n))$ or more simply put, $\Theta(logn)$.
+The base 3 coming from the fact that we're essentially following a "tree" of recursive calls splitting 3 at a time.